 What is Article 5 of the Constitution?

-Article 5 of the United States Constitution is the article that about how the United States Constitution can be changed.
-The only ways to change the constitution is by adding an amendment.
+Article 5 of the United States Constitution is the article about how the United States Constitution can be changed.
+The only way to change the constitution is by adding an amendment.

 How is Article 5 Broken Down?

 While other Articles of the Constitution are broken down into sections and clauses, Article 5 of the United States Constitution is just one paragraph.

 The text of Article 5 is the following: